arnabwahid/iAvro/tools/CHATLOG_USAGE.md

 # Chat Log — Session‑Based Workflow (Default)

 This repo uses a session‑based workflow to capture conversations and keep a clean, merge‑friendly history.
 Verbatim text is filed as timestamped session files, and the consolidated chatlog is generated from these sessions on demand.
-An alternate “immediate append” path is still available.

 Note: The consolidated chatlog (`docs/chatlog.md`) is regenerated from session files; do not edit it by hand.
 In this repo, `docs/chatlog.md` is no longer tracked by Git; rebuild it locally from sessions when needed.
 The VS Code config under `.vscode/` is versioned so these tasks/keybindings travel with the repo.